Maurice d'Elbée: Participation in the Vendéan Revolt

 The peasantry and much of the middle class in the Vendée remained loyal to the Catholic Church and, in 1792, the Marquess de la Rouërie had organized a general rising, although this was frustrated by the count's arrest.
 However, when the Convention decreed the levee en masse of 300,000 men, the Vendée mounted a war against what they considered the atheist Republic.
 The peasants of Beaupréau to appoint him as their leader.
 His troop joined those of François de Charette, Charles Bonchamps, Jacques Cathelineau and Jean-Nicolas Stofflet.
-The army experienced several successes: Stofflet defeated the republican army at Saint-Vincent, in the Battle of Pont-Charrault; D'Elbée and Bonchamps won at Beaupreau; and Henri de la Rochejaquelein won the victories at the Aubiers and First Cholet.
+The army experienced several successes: Stofflet defeated the republican army at Saint-Vincent, in the Battle of Pont-Charrault; d'Elbée and Bonchamps won at Beaupréau; and Henri de la Rochejaquelein won the victories at the Aubiers and First Cholet.
 He is famous for his actions after the Battle of Chemillé, on 11 April 1793: after the insurgents' victory, many of them planned to avenge their dead and slaughter the Republican prisoners (approx. 400).
 D'Elbée tried to prevent them, and eventually asked them to recite the Our Father, which they did; then, when they had reached the sentence "And forgive us our trespasses, as we forgive those who have trespassed against us", he interrupted them with the words: "Do not lie to God!".
 Moved by this reproach, his men turned away, and d'Elbée was able to save the prisoners.
 This episode has since become known as "Le Pater d'Elbée" (d'Elbée's Pater Noster).

 D'Elbée protecting Republican prisoners after the Battle of Chemillé, by Edmond Marie Félix de Boislecomte.